OneRain233/Programming-Project-Coursework-2/PlanningReport.md

-**Function** : `int readNode(char *filename);`
+**Function** : `int readNode(char *fileName);`

 <u>Expected behavior:</u>

-1. Read the nodes from the given file whose file name is filename to the variable which stores the nodes.
+1. Read the nodes from the given file whose file name is fileName to the variable which stores the nodes.
 2. If success, return `the number of the nodes`, if fail, return `-1`;

 <u>Assertions:</u>

-1. The file name pointer `filename` is not NULL and the file exists.
+1. The file name pointer `fileName` is not NULL and the file exists.

 <u>Test cases:</u>